bglarkin/mantrix/mantid_observations_mt.md

   theme(panel.background = element_rect(fill = "aliceblue"),
         panel.border = element_rect(color = "gray30", fill = NA, linewidth = 0.5))
 ```

-    ## Warning: attribute variables are assumed to be spatially constant throughout all geometries
-    ## Warning: attribute variables are assumed to be spatially constant throughout all geometries
-    ## Warning: attribute variables are assumed to be spatially constant throughout all geometries
-    ## Warning: attribute variables are assumed to be spatially constant throughout all geometries
-    ## Warning: attribute variables are assumed to be spatially constant throughout all geometries
-    ## Warning: attribute variables are assumed to be spatially constant throughout all geometries

 ## Composite Map (Fig. 1)